-the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft (1 dBm/3.84MHz).
+[the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft[ [On-air propose to delete].

-[In the 1800 MHz connectivity band (LTE technology, FDD):
+In the 1800 MHz connectivity band (LTE technology, FDD):

-the transmit power of ac-UE must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft (1 dBm/5MHz);
+[the transmit power of ac-UE must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft ; );][On-air propose to delete]

-the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft (1 dBm/5MHz);]
+[the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft;][On-air propose to delete]

+The e.i.r.p. defined outside the aircraft, resulting from the LTE terminal transmitting at 5 dBm/5 MHz inside the aircraft [ and the e.i.r.p of the nodeB], shall not exceed: